pfyon/example-suricata-rules/signatures.md

 tcp.mss
 ```

 If all else fails, you may consider prefiltering using dsize and an appropriate maximum or minimum packet size.
 Even when the packet size may not be known precisely, a reasonable dsize can exclude sessions consisting of very small or very large packets.

+Note: In testing, I found that using `app-layer-protocol: http` with regular content matches would result in no alerts.
+Using `alert http ...` with a regular content match produced the expected output, and was comparable performance to using `http` and `http.uri`.
+When a protocol is supported in the [rule header](https://suricata.readthedocs.io/en/latest/rules/intro.html#protocol), you should use this instead of `app-layer-protocol`.

 ## Application Parsers
 Consider the following two signatures: